Professor and Chair

 Institute of Public Affairs at Fort Hays State University.

-Research, and Survey and Field Research.
+Research, and Survey and Field Research, and Applied Sociology.

 Dr. Zollinger's work has been nationally recognized.